Brandon Sutter: Vancouver Canucks

+Retirement

+On August 29, 2023, Sutter signed a professional tryout (PTO) contract with the Edmonton Oilers.
+On October 1, Sutter announced his retirement after he was released from his PTO.

 International play

 Sutter, who has dual citizenship of both the United States and Canada, elected to play for Canada in international competition.
 Sutter represented Canada extensively during his junior career at the under-18 and under-20 levels.
 He competed in two IIHF World U18 Championships in 2006 and 2007, losing the bronze medal game in both tournaments.

 Shortly after being drafted into the NHL in the summer of 2007, Sutter was chosen to represent Canada at the 2007 Super Series, an eight-game showdown between Canada and Russia's under-20 teams, where father Brent Sutter was head coach.
 Playing Game 7 in his hometown of Red Deer, Alberta, he scored a goal and was named player of the game.
 Coincidentally, the match also marked the last junior game Brent coached in Red Deer, where he had previously just completed a seven-year coaching career with the Red Deer Rebels.
 Sutter made his second under-20 appearance for Canada at the 2008 World Junior Championships in the Czech Republic, where he helped Canada win gold, overcoming Sweden 3–2 in overtime.